 There are two types of these receptors – rods and cones.
 The cones, concentrated mainly in the area called the macula, are responsible for colour pigment.
 There are three types of cones responsible for the colour signals, each containing a different pigment.

 Colour blindness results from one or more of the different cone systems either not functioning at all, or functioning in an unusual way.
-Most commonly, CVD leads to problems in distinguishing red and green, and the various shades of these colours.
+Most commonly, CVD leads to problems in distinguishing red and green – however, colour blindness can also affect combinations such as red/brown, purple/blue, pink/grey, and green/yellow.

 Colour blind glasses have been designed to help individuals with colour blindness to identify colours and shades, that previously seemed exactly the same.